 Buying and selling

-Always buy your diamond investments from reputed dealers, never retailers.
+The basics of how to buy a coloured diamond — always buy your diamond investments from reputed dealers, never retailers.
 The premium that your retailer will charge (50 percent onwards) cuts into your returns.
 It’s also important to note that selling diamonds is never as easy as it’s made to be.
 Just like real estate, there is a price indicator index, but it ignores market realities.
 In the real world, your colourless, round brilliant diamond isn’t as rare as you think.
 But hold on to that Fancy Intense Blue Marquise or Fancy Vivid Pink Pear for long enough and you’ll reap rich dividends.

 Know your budget – and how much you’re willing to stretch it – before setting out to buy fancy shaped and coloured diamonds.